mathew-sudo/Bug-hunt/README.md

 For detailed usage instructions and examples, refer to the help guide:

 cat security_toolkit_help.txt
+No-Auth Mode
+The toolkit now features a No-Auth mode that automatically:

+Bypasses authentication prompts in security tools Auto-generates credentials when needed
+Simplifies tool usage with pre-configured settings Creates automatic configurations for tools like Metasploit and TheFatRat Shows "NO-AUTH MODE ENABLED" in the toolkit banner This mode is ideal for rapid deployments where you want to avoid interactive authentication prompts.

 Disclaimer
 This toolkit is designed for ethical hacking and security research ONLY.
 Always obtain proper authorization before testing on any network or system.
 Unauthorized access to systems is illegal and unethical.
 The developers assume no liability for misuse of these tools.